 Not only Norwegian students travel abroad.
 The number of foreign students in Norway has also greatly increased.
-In 2012 there were about 21 000 foreign students here in Norway, a three-fold increase since the start of the new millennium.
+There are now about 21 000 foreign students here in Norway, a three-fold increase since the start of the new millennium.
 The majority of students are from Europe, however there are also a high number from Russia and China.